soniasol/FreEM-SemiD-norm/README.md

 **FreEM SemiD norm** (French Early Modern Semi-Diplomatic Normalisation) refers both to:

 - a **normalisation model** (or *normalizer*), and
-- the **normalised corpus** used to develop it — a dataset of Middle French texts normalised according to semi-diplomatic guidelines.
+- the **normalised corpus** used to develop it — a dataset of Middle French texts, normalised according to semi-diplomatic guidelines.

 ## How to cite our work